vgutierrez2404/maskgenerator/README.md

     pip install -e .
 ```
 ## TODO
-- Add a bounding box feature to select the foreground of the scene in case that more than 1 object exists and the user doesn't want to use points.
+- Add a bounding box feature to select the foreground of the scene in case that more than 1 object exists and the user doesn't want to use points. -> Done
 - Add feature to select the points that we don't want in the segmentation mask
 - Update readme with the correct info to install and run the tool.
 - Make able to select a remote location for the video via ssh.